Charley Patton: Biography

-He died on the Heathman-Dedham plantation, near Indianola, on April 28, 1934, and is buried in Holly Ridge (both towns are located in Sunflower County).
-His death certificate states that he died of a mitral valve disorder.
+Patton died on the Heathman-Dedham plantation, near Indianola on April 28, 1934.
+He is buried in Holly Ridge (both towns are in Sunflower County).
+His death certificate says that he died of a mitral valve disorder.
 The death certificate does not mention Bertha Lee; the only informant listed is one Willie Calvin.
 Patton's death was not reported in the newspapers.

-A memorial headstone was erected on Patton's grave (the location of which was identified by the cemetery caretaker, C. Howard, who claimed to have been present at the burial), paid for by musician John Fogerty through the Mt.
+A memorial headstone was erected on his grave (the location of which was identified by the cemetery caretaker, C. Howard, who claimed to have been present at the burial), paid for by musician John Fogerty through the Mt.
 Zion Memorial Fund in July 1990.
-The spelling of Patton's name was dictated by Jim O'Neal, who also composed the epitaph.
+The spelling of Patton's name was dictated by Jim O'Neal, who composed the epitaph.

 Recognitions

 Screamin' and Hollerin' the Blues: The Worlds of Charley Patton, a boxed set collecting Patton's recorded works, was released in 2001.
 It also features recordings by many of his friends and associates.
 The set won three Grammy Awards in 2003, for Best Historical Album, Best Boxed or Special Limited Edition Package, and Best Album Notes.
 Another collection of Patton recordings, The Definitive Charley Patton, was released by Catfish Records in 2001.

 Patton's song "Pony Blues" (1929) was included by the National Recording Preservation Board in the National Recording Registry of the Library of Congress in 2006.
 The board annually selects recordings that are "culturally, historically, or aesthetically significant."

 In 2017, Patton's story was told in the award-winning documentary series American Epic.
 The film featured unseen film footage of Patton's contemporaries and radically improved restorations of his 1920s and 1930s recordings.
 Director Bernard MacMahon observed that "we had a strong feeling that the music of Patton and his peers reflected the local geography, and I was struck by the extent to which that belief was already shared by people who were living in the Delta back then, when it was a center of musical innovation.
-Listening to interviews with H. C. Speir, who owned a furniture store in Jackson in the 1920s and was responsible for virtually all the recordings of early Delta blues, he clearly linked the music to its surroundings."
+Listening to interviews with H. C. Speir, who owned a furniture store in Jackson, Mississippi in the 1920s and was responsible for virtually all the recordings of early Delta blues, he clearly linked the music to its surroundings."
 Patton's story was profiled in the accompanying book, American Epic: The First Time America Heard Itself.

 In May, 2021, the Rock and Roll Hall of Fame posthumously inducted Patton into the 2021 class as an Early Influence.